lukesnc/arch-wsl/README.md

 ### Step 2

 Since we're not using the Microsoft store to manage our instance, we will make a directory for our Arch setup to live in.
-I like `C:\Arch\`.\
+I will be using `C:\Arch\`.
 From PowerShell run:

 ```powershell
 New-Item -Path "C:\Arch" -ItemType Directory -Force